 Why Was my Chase Credit Card Application Denied?

 - The most common reasons that Chase will deny your application is if you have run afoul of their 5/24 rule.
 This refers to having opened 5 or more personal credit cards within the last 24 months.
 Any Capital One or Discover business cards will also count.
-This denial cannot be overturned.
+This denial cannot be overturned by the reconsideration line.

 - Exception to the above: If you are an Authorized User on someone else’s card, Chase’s computers will see that as an account.
-You can call reconsideration and have them manually discount that (or, you can remove yourself as an AU before you apply).
+You can call the Chase reconsideration line and have them manually discount that (or, you can remove yourself as an AU before you apply).

 - If you applied for a business Chase card and have opened another business card with Chase within the last 30 days, you’ll be denied and this cannot be overturned.
 You can technically have two personal cards within a month, but I advise spacing all Chase applications at least 32 days apart to be safe.